Cmc0/Admin-Project/README.md

 # Admin-Project
-will have the most powerful !
+Will have the most powerful !